VOXILegends/SKT_Dwsim-with-Thingsboard-dashboard/README.md

 ---

-Data is federated to two platforms: ThingsBoard for real-time operational monitoring and InfluxDB for historical time-series data logging and analysis.
+Data is federated to two platforms ThingsBoard for real-time operational monitoring and InfluxDB for historical time-series data logging and analysis.

 Key Features